Atmospheric theatre: Paramount Theatre (Austin, Minnesota)

-Built in 1929 by Wagner Construction; designed by the firm of Ellerbe & Company, the Paramount Theatre opened under the Publix banner on September 14, 1929, with a parade.
+Paramount Theatre was built in 1929 by Wagner Construction; designed by the firm of Ellerbe & Company, and opened under the Publix banner on September 14, 1929, with a parade.
 Interior atmospheric design elements depict a quaint Spanish villa under the stars with Spanish Baroque exterior architecture.
 Now owned and operated by the Austin Area Commission for the Arts, an independent non profit, the theatre presents a full calendar of movies and performing arts.